tibe97/flatland-rl/README.md

 So, policy-based approach should be NOT FEASIBIBLE combined with Graph Neural Network approach.
 For this reason we use a Value-based approach where we only compute the values of the reachable track section from a certain switch and then select the path leading to the highest value.

+## Multi Agent Communication
+Because the interactions between agents affect the decicsion-makeing of each other, we enable the interactions by makig a slightly more sophisticated Q function that incorparates knowledge of actions of other agents.
+We use mainly two different kinds of the new Q functionn, which are the mean field of other agents' actions and the joint action of other agents' actions.

 ## GNN Convolution layer
 This is the explaination of the VRSPConvolution.py file.